Generic Name: levonorgestrel intrauterine system (LEE voe nor JES trel IN tra UE ter ine SIS tem)

 a vaginal infection, pelvic infection, or sexually transmitted disease; or

-Skyla should not be used during pregnancy.
-This device can cause severe infection, miscarriage, premature birth, or death of the mother if it is left in place during pregnancy.
-Tell your doctor right away if you become pregnant while using the intrauterine system.
-If you choose to continue a pregnancy that occurs while using Skyla, watch for signs of infection such as fever, chills, flu symptoms, cramps, vaginal bleeding or discharge.
+Do not use Skyla during pregnancy.
+This device can cause severe infection, miscarriage, premature birth, or death of the mother if left in place during pregnancy.
+Tell your doctor right away if you become pregnant.
+If you choose to continue a pregnancy that occurs while using a Skyla, watch for signs of infection such as fever, chills, flu symptoms, cramps, vaginal bleeding or discharge.

-If you have recently had a baby and are breast-feeding, wait until your baby is at least 6 weeks old before you start using the Skyla intrauterine device.
+If you have recently had a baby and are breast-feeding, wait until your baby is at least 6 weeks old before you start using the Skyla IUD.

 How is Skyla used?

-Skyla is a T-shaped plastic device that is inserted through the vagina and placed into the uterus.
+Skyla is a T-shaped plastic device that is inserted through the vagina and placed into the uterus by a doctor.
 The device is usually inserted within 7 days after the start of a menstrual period.

-The Skyla device should not interfere with sexual intercourse, wearing tampons, or using other vaginal medications recommended by your doctor.
+The Skyla IUD should not interfere with sexual intercourse, wearing tampons, or using other vaginal medications recommended by your doctor.

-If you think the Skyla device is not properly in place, use a non-hormone method of birth control (condom, or diaphragm with spermicide) to prevent pregnancy until your doctor is able to replace the levonorgestrel device.
+If you think the Skyla IUD is not properly in place, use a non-hormone method of birth control (condom, or diaphragm with spermicide) to prevent pregnancy until your doctor is able to replace the Skyla IUD.

 Your doctor will need to see you within a few weeks after insertion of the device to make sure it is still in place correctly.
 You will also need regular annual pelvic exams and Pap smears.

-Your Skyla device may be removed at any time you decide to stop using birth control.
-The device must be removed after 3 years.
+Your Skyla IUD may be removed at any time you decide to stop using birth control.
+The Skyla intrauterine device must be removed after 3 years.
 Your doctor can insert a new device at that time if you wish to continue using this form of birth control.
-Only your doctor should remove the Skyla intrauterine device.
+Only your doctor should remove the intrauterine device.
 Do not attempt to remove the device yourself.

-Following removal of the Skyla device, you may become pregnant right away.
+Following removal of the Skyla intrauterine device, you may become pregnant right away.

 What happens if I miss a dose?